the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ### if you see something like
 `1SOTGDHHSXXX  unauthorized`
-### - put on your headset now you should see the message to allow usb debugging - click always allow.
+### - put on your headset now you should see the message to allow USB debugging - click always allow.

 ### if you see something like
 `1SOTGDHHSXXX  offline`